relay-zz/relay/README.md

 #### `relay.byId(string)`

-Gets the Javascript object that is hooked to the node with the specified ID attribute.
-The ID is retrieved using `getElementById` and this function is the same as calling `relay.getObjectFromNode(document.getElementById(id))`.
+Returns the Javascript object that is hooked to the node with the specified ID attribute.
+The ID is retrieved using `getElementById` and this function is equivalent to calling `relay.getObjectFromNode(document.getElementById(id))`.